Erasmus MC: History

 In 1970, the Dijkzigt Hospital merged with the Sophia Children's Hospital (Sophia Kinderziekenhuis) into the Academic Hospital Rotterdam (Academisch Ziekenhuis Rotterdam).
 In 1973, the medical training center of Rotterdam became part of the Erasmus University Rotterdam (Erasmus Universiteit Rotterdam), designated as Faculty of Medicine and Health Science (Faculteit der Geneeskunde en Gezondheidswetenschappen), and moved to the complex of the Dijkzigt Hospital.
 In 1993, the Sophia Children's Hospital also moved to this location.
 In the same year, also the Daniel den Hoed Clinic (Daniel den Hoedkliniek) – a main Dutch oncology center named after Daniël den Hoed, the founder of radiotherapy in the Netherlands – became part of the Academic Hospital Rotterdam.
 On 1 June 2002, the Dijkzigt Hospital, the Sophia Children's Hospital, the Daniel den Hoed Clinic, and the Faculty of Medicine and Health Sciences, all formally merged into the current Erasmus University Medical Center (Erasmus MC), which is affiliated with Erasmus University Rotterdam.

 Erasmus MC started in May 2009, with a major new construction and renovation project at their location.
 The first part (at the east) was completed in 2013, and put into use.
 The second part (at the West) was completed in late 2017, and put into operation in 2018.
 A new main entrance was constructed close to the Dijkzigt metro station, on the Wytemaweg.
 Hereafter is planned the demolition of the old Dijkzigt Hospital and the renovation of the Faculty of Medicine tower and the buildings of the Sophia Children's Hospital.

+On 28 September 2023, two shootings occurred in Rotterdam with one of them occurring in a classroom at Erasmus MC.
+One lecturer was killed at the university along with a woman and daughter who were killed in a residential building elsewhere in Rotterdam.